Home > Know Your Rights > The landlord won’t return my holding deposit

 My tenancy didn't go ahead but the landlord won't return my holding deposit – what can I do to get it back?

-Landlords and letting agents often take a holding deposit when you apply for a tenancy to cover their costs if things go wrong.
+Landlords and letting agents often take a holding deposit, worth up to a maximum of one week’s rent, when you apply for a tenancy to cover their costs if things go wrong.

 If you have started a tenancy then your holding deposit can be counted towards your security deposit or the first month’s rent.
 Check what payments you are being asked for so that you don’t pay twice.